Photo: Dillon-Wanner, Denver, United States

 Created a new lane for companies that wanted to pursue social goals alongside profit — without the legal risk of violating shareholder duties.
 One statutory change let thousands of companies operate differently.

-What the law does
+What the law creates

 Artists must own at least 51% of all voting power at all times.
 This is locked into the statute and cannot be changed by an operating agreement.
 The people making the art always control the company.